RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 ## It is JUST A TABLE

-The secondary index table, it is a standard SQLite table.
+The secondary index table is a standard SQLite table.

-There is nothing special about it, beside being managed by zeeSQL itself and not by the user.
+There is nothing special about it, besides being managed by zeeSQL itself and not by the user.

-You can, of-course, query it, in whichever way you find more appropriate.
+You can, of course, query it, in whichever way you find more appropriate.

-However you could also modify it, even thought it is stronggly discouraged.
+However, you could also modify it, even though it is strongly discouraged.

 Being a standard SQLite table, it is possible to define indexes also on your secondary index table.
 This will allow even faster lookups.